chiransiriwardhana/Machine-Learning-Project/README.md

 # Machine-Learning-Project

 # Feature Engineering
-Find duplicate rows and remove them
+1. Find duplicate rows and remove them
-Find columns which contains NaN and replace NaN values using mode Change values less than 25 in funder and installer column to 'others' Use target encoding to covert non-numerical columns to numerical columns Exatract month and year from "date_recorded" column and create new columns called month and year
+2.Find columns which contains NaN and replace NaN values using mode Change values less than 25 in funder and installer column to 'others' Use target encoding to covert non-numerical columns to numerical columns Exatract month and year from "date_recorded" column and create new columns called month and year